target/flottbot/README.md

 ## Helm Chart

-To install using the [Helm](https://helm.sh/) chart located in this repo, clone this repo, create a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/) for your Slack Token in your namespace & install the chart:
+To install using the [Helm](https://helm.sh/) chart located in this repo, clone this repo, create [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/) for your Slack Token and Slack App Token in your namespace & install the chart:

 ```bash
    helm install helm/flottbot/